temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ----

-Let's write an endpoint so that users can get details about the email subscription.
+Now, write an endpoint so that users can get details about the email subscription.

 Use [get_workflow_handle()](https://python.temporal.io/temporalio.client.Client.html#get_workflow_handle) to return a Workflow handle by a Workflow Id.